corinwagen/presto/scripts/remd_par_readme.md

 6. To prematurely cancel the run, execute `$ scancel <jobid>` on the `remd_par_manager` job.

-7. If the REMD run was prematurely stopped/failed during execution of the manager script, the run may be resumed by running the manager script with the additional flag `--spawn`, i.e. in `remd_<jobname>.sh`, change the final line to `python run_remd_par.py <other options> --spawn`.
+7. If the REMD run was prematurely stopped/failed during execution of the manager script, the run may be resumed by running the manager script with the additional flag `--spawn`, i.e. in `remd_<jobname>.sh`, change the final line to `python run_remd_par.py <options> --spawn`.

 ## Parallelizing REMD with Slurm